Raleigh, NC: (919) 277-9299

 Proving a Product Liability Claim

-You do not have to prove negligence to win a product liability claim.
-You do need to establish four elements to successfully recover compensation.
-Our team at Bell Legal Group dives deep into research and uses science to build compelling cases.
+Winning a product liability claim doesn’t require demonstrating negligence.
+However, you do need to establish four key elements to secure compensation successfully.
+Our team at Bell Legal Group delves into thorough research and utilizes scientific evidence to construct compelling cases.

-We can help you prove the four elements of a product liability claim:
+We can assist you in substantiating the four essential elements of a product liability claim:

 How Long Do I Have to File a Product Liability Lawsuit in South Carolina?

-South Carolina’s statute of limitations for product liability lawsuits is three years.
-This means you must start the legal process within three years of the date you were injured by a defective product.
-If someone dies because of a defective product, the executor of the deceased’s estate has three years from the date of their passing to bring a wrongful death claim.
-You also only have two years from the date of harm to file your lawsuit if a government entity is the defendant.
+In South Carolina, the statute of limitations for product liability lawsuits stands at three years.
+This signifies that you are required to commence the legal proceedings within three years from the date of your injury caused by a faulty product.
+If the unfortunate event of a fatality occurs due to a defective product, the executor of the deceased’s estate has a three-year window from their passing to initiate a wrongful death claim.
+However, if a government entity is the defendant, you have a narrower timeframe of two years from the date of harm to file your lawsuit.

-The state does have a discovery rule that delays the expiration of the statute of limitations if your injuries were not immediately obvious.
-This can be common in situations involving defective pharmaceuticals whose ill effects do not become apparent until many years after they were first consumed.
-In these scenarios, you have three years from the date you discovered or should have reasonably discovered your injuries to file a claim.
+The state does incorporate a discovery rule that extends the statute of limitations if your injuries were not immediately apparent.
+This often occurs in cases involving defective pharmaceuticals, where the adverse effects may not manifest until several years after initial consumption.
+In such instances, you are granted three years from the date you discovered or should have reasonably discovered your injuries to initiate a claim.